Force vs. Choice

 Support him in his interests.
 Take him places and buy him things that enhance his good qualities.

 It may not be comfortable to you at first, but if you stick with it, you will find that your child:

-When your child is sufficiently inspired he can become a voracious learner on his own!
-This is a whole different experience that will be enjoyable for both of you!!
+When your children are sufficiently inspired they can become voracious learners on their own!
+This is a whole new experience that will be enjoyable and powerful for both of you!!

 Because your children deserve to feel liberated, comfortable, fulfilled.